 Labor force participation: Aggregate, by gender and age

 The trends of labor force participation rates disaggregated by gender and age since 2000 are shown in Figure 3.
 Each of the trends shown is essentially flat.
 Total labor force participation rates have averaged 61.7%, with only very minor changes in the past 17 years.
-The lowest rate was 60.8% in 2009, while the highest was the 2016 rate of 62.8%.
+The lowest rate was 60.8% in 2009, while the highest was 62.8% in 2016–2018.
 Disaggregated by gender, men's participation rate has averaged about 74%, with a slightly decreasing trend until 2009 and an upward trend thereafter.
 Women's participation rate has been about 25 percentage points lower than men’s.
-Overall, women's labor force participation rate is increasing, rising from 48.8% in 2000 to 52.1% in 2016.
+Overall, women's labor force participation rate is increasing, rising from 48.8% in 2000 to 52.9% in 2018.
 However, this increase is not large and the gender gap is closing, albeit very slowly.
-According to OECD statistics, female labor force participation in South Korea is much lower than in Japan (68.1%), in the US (67.3 %), and the OECD average (63.6%).
-This is surprising, particularly given the country's very low fertility rate (the total fertility rate in 2015 was only 1.24, which is below the natural replacement rate) and high female education levels (women's college matriculation rate has exceeded men's since 2009).
+According to OECD statistics, female labor force participation in South Korea is much lower than in Japan (68.1%), the US (67.3 %), and the OECD average (63.6%).
+This is surprising, particularly given the country's very low fertility rate (the total fertility rate in 2018 was only 0.98, which is below half the natural replacement rate) and high female education levels (women's college matriculation rate has exceeded men's since 2009).
 The proportion of females among professional occupations, such as medical doctors, lawyers, and managers, has increased substantially, but there has been no significant progress in the labor force participation of women overall.

 Panel A shows the 90/50 trends.
 These trends are similar across all data sources; increasing until the mid-2000s and stabilizing thereafter.
 In other words, earnings inequality in the upper part of the earnings distribution has neither improved nor worsened since the mid-2000s.
 When examining the SLCET data, which include small-sized establishments, the ratio becomes higher but the trend is similar.

 Panel B shows the 50/10 trends.
-For workers employed in establishments with five or more employees, the 50/10 gap stopped increasing in the late-2000s, and even started decreasing slightly since 2010.
+For workers employed in establishments with five or more employees, the 50/10 gap stopped increasing in the late-2000s, and even started decreasing after 2013.
 However, when including workers in small-sized establishments with one to five employees (SLCET data), the picture is very different.
-The gap is not only much larger, but it has also increased since the late-2000s, with only a small drop in 2016.
+The gap is not only much larger, but it has also increased since the latter part of the first decade of the 21st century.
 This means that inequality has risen in the lower part of the earnings distribution during the last decade, and the increase has been driven by employees in small-sized establishments.

 Figure 5 shows trends in earnings gaps by gender and education.
 Panel A shows female– male earnings ratios (i.e. female average earnings divided by male average earnings).
 The three series from the three data sets are similar in trends, but vary in levels; the gender earnings gap is larger among those working in small-sized establishments (SLCET data).
 Looking at the long-term trend, female earnings have moved closer to male earnings, with some setbacks in 2014 and 2015.
 Despite this gradual convergence, the gender earnings gap in South Korea is large, and has never been below 30%.

 Panel B shows the ratio of high school graduate workers’ mean earnings to those of college-educated workers, which are the two largest education groups in the South Korean workforce.
-The data clearly show that the earnings gap by education has increased consistently since 1995.
+The data clearly show that the earnings gap by education had increased consistently until 2015.
 Given the rapid increase in the college matriculation rate and the associated rise in the supply of college-educated workers, this group's relative earnings growth has likely been driven by larger increases in the relative demand for college-educated workers compared to those with only a high school education.
+However, the earnings gap has decreased since 2015.
+The reasons for this change are not yet known.

 Hours of work

-Though the increase in part-time work is observed for both men and women, it is mainly driven by women.
-There was little difference between genders in the early 2000s, but by 2016 the percentage of part-time workers had increased to about 8% for women, while it remained around 3% for men.
+Though the increase in part-time work is observed for both men and women, it is more driven by women.
+There was little difference between genders in the early 2000s, but by 2018 the percentage of part-time workers had increased to about 11% among women, while it remained around 5% among men.
 Unsurprisingly, there are many more part-time workers in small-sized establishments.
-Using SLCET data, part-time workers accounted for about 14% of the workforce in 2016.
-The percentage of part-time workers among youth aged 15–29 (not shown in Figure 7) has also increased between 1999 and 2016, from 1% to 5%, but no gender difference is observed for this group.
+Using SLCET data, part-time workers accounted for about 18% of the workforce in 2018.
+The percentage of part-time workers among youth aged 15–29 (not shown in Figure 7) has also increased between 1999 and 2018, from 1% to 6%, but no gender difference is observed for this group.

 Changing composition of the labor force

 In the past two decades, the most salient changes in the composition of the South Korean workforce have been the increases in the mean age and educational level of workers.
 South Korea is not only a country with low fertility, but also the fastest aging country in the world.
-As seen in Figure 8, the mean age of workers has been increasing rapidly, from 36 in 1999 to nearly 42 in 2016.
-This means the labor force has gotten older by an average of 0.3 years every year.
+As seen in Figure 8, the mean age of workers has been increasing rapidly, from 36 in 1999 to 42 in 2018.
+The labor force has gotten older by an average of 0.3 years every year.
 This trend is driven by demographic changes including decreasing fertility rates and increasing longevity.
-As a result, the mean job tenure has increased as well, from 5.6 years in 2000 to 6.2 in 2015.
+As a result, the mean job tenure has increased as well, from 5.6 years in 2000 to 6.5 in 2018.
 In terms of gender, the male labor force is older than the female labor force.
 This difference is partly due to later labor market entry of men resulting from male-only mandatory military service, which lasts between 21 and 24 months depending on the branch of the military.
-However, the gender gap in age has shrunk over the years, from 5.5 years in 1999 to 2.3 years in 2016.
+However, the gender gap in age among workers has shrunk over the years, from 5.5 years in 1999 to 2.1 years in 2018.
 This aging labor force is challenging the South Korean labor market because the size of younger cohorts entering the labor market has gotten smaller.
 While an increasing youth unemployment rate is a concern at present, there is a simultaneous worry about future labor shortages.

 Limitations and gaps

 There are two major caveats to the description of the South Korean labor market presented in this article.
 First, although the data sources used here do not exclude foreign immigrant workers, it is doubtful how well the surveys represent them.
-The official statistics say that they account for about 10% of the labor force in 2015, and there may be more who are working illegally.
+The official statistics say that they accounted for about 10% of the labor force in 2015, and there may have been more who were working illegally.

 The second significant caveat concerns the self-employed.
 The share of self-employed workers is relatively high in South Korea, accounting for 21% of the labor force.
 While labor market data on the self-employed are available, their earnings (business income) are not directly comparable to those for employees (wages and salaries).
 They are also subject to different tax schedules and social welfare programs.